jenskeiner/lintr/docs/project_plan.md

   - [x] 1.10.4: Iterate over repositories.
 In the loop body, set up the context to pass to linting rules, but don't actually call them yet.
   - [x] 1.10.5: Determine which rule set to use for each repository in the loop body.
   - [x] 1.10.6: Iterate over all rules in the rule set for each repository in the loop body.
 Consider using a generator pattern to recursively enumerate all rules in a rule set.
+- [x] 1.11: Beautify the linting output.
+  - [x] 1.11.1: For each repository, list the repository name followed by the rule set applied for the repo in parenthesis.
+  - [x] 1.11.2: For each repository, start the line with a hyphen to indicate an itemized list.
+  - [x] 1.11.3: For each repository, print out the result of each rule that gets applied as an itemized list.
+Indent accordingly.
-- [] 1.11: Create a default rule set (e.g., for Python library projects).
+- [] 1.12: Create a default rule set (e.g., for Python library projects).
-- [] 1.12: Output results of linting operations.
+- [] 1.13: Output results of linting operations.

 ### Phase 2: Autofix and Dry-Run Modes
 - [] 2.1: Implement autofix logic for auto-fixable rules.